Osaroigb/overstay-penalty-api/README.md

 2. Fill the `.env` file you created with the database credentials

+3. Run `npm run migrate` to create the tables, You can run `npm run migrate:undo` to undo the last migration or `npm run migrate:undo:all` to undo all migrations

+4. Run `npm run seed:all` to populate tables with needed data

-3. Run `npm run make:migration` to generate migration files, e.g `npm run make:migration -- --name create_reservation_table`.
+5. Optionally run `npm run make:migration` to generate migration files, e.g `npm run make:migration -- --name create_reservation_table`.
 This is OPTIONAL since the migration files have already been generated

-4. Run `npm run migrate` to create the tables, You can run `npm run migrate:undo` to undo the last migration or `npm run migrate:undo:all` to undo all migrations

-5. Run `npm run make:seed` to generate seeder files, e.g `npm run make:seed -- --name seed_customer_reservations`.
+6. Optionally run `npm run make:seed` to generate seeder files, e.g `npm run make:seed -- --name seed_customer_reservations`.
 This is OPTIONAL since the seeder files have already been generated

-6. Run `npm run seed:all` to populate tables with needed data

 ### Development